 • People who eat nuts frequently are at reduced risk for obesity, diabetes, heart attacks and sudden death.

-• Nut eaters may be protected because nuts lower markers of inflammation, blood pressure and cholesterol.
+• Nut eaters may be protected because nuts help to lower markers of inflammation, blood pressure and cholesterol.

 • Nuts are not associated with weight gain, even though they are full of fat.

-• I am now eating a lot of unsalted nuts, based on studies such as the one cited in my report on How Excess Salt Affects You.
+• I now eat mostly unsalted nuts, based on studies such as the one cited in my report on How Excess Salt Affects You.
 However, this research has shown that you have to take in a lot of salt to be harmed by it.
 Enjoy the types of nuts that taste best to you.

 Should Children Have Their Tonsils Removed?

 June 17th, 2018